risan/fbm-send/README.md

 ### Messaging Type

 As of the release of Messenger Platform v2.2, the Send API requires you to provide the `messaging_type` property.
-You can check all possible values for `messaging_type` [here](https://developers.facebook.com/docs/messenger-platform/send-messages#messaging_types).
+You can check all possible values for `messaging_type` in the [documentation](https://developers.facebook.com/docs/messenger-platform/send-messages#messaging_types).
 You can pass the `messagingType` property to all send methods and if you not set it, it will be default to `RESPONSE`.

 This package also provides static properties that you can use to represent the messaging type value: